Starting hands are the two-hole cards you are being dealt. These cards are crucial in determining the strength of your hand.

 Playing Off-Suited Hands

-For off-suited hands, the range is narrower than pairs and suited hands.
-Here, AK to AT, KQ and KJ can be played from any position.
-The rest of the unsuited hands can either be played from mid to late positions or are unplayable hands.
+The range for off-suited hands is narrower than for pairs and suited hands.
+AK to AT, KQ, and KJ can be played from any position.
+The rest of the unsuited hands can either be played from mid-to-late positions or are unplayable.

 Starting Hand Ranges From UTG Position In Full-Ring Poker